 Treatments for Diverticulitis

 If you have diverticulitis, you may need medicine to treat the infection.
-If the infection is very serious, you may have to refrain from eating for a short time.
-The goal is to give your bowel time to rest and allow internal bleeding to stop.
+For serious infections, during hospital stays, your doctor may recommend a period of GI rest by having you refrain from eating for a short time.
+The goal is to give your bowel time to heal and allow internal bleeding to stop.

-Long-term, getting enough fiber is key.
+Over the long-term, getting enough fiber is key.
 Fiber helps to bulk up the stool so that it moves more easily through the colon and out of the body.
-The typical American gets about half of the recommended amount of dietary fiber.
-So, chances are you are not eating enough high fiber foods such as whole grains, fruits and vegetables.
+The average American gets about half of the daily recommended amount of dietary fiber.
+So, make sure to include foods such as whole grains, fruits and vegetables every day.
 An adequate intake of foods high in fiber will not prevent diverticulosis.
 It will, however, help to reduce the risk of diverticulitis flare-ups.

-Adult women should aim for 25 grams of dietary fiber each day.
-Men need 38 grams per day.
+Adults should aim for around 28 grams of dietary fiber each day.
 Don’t worry about counting how many grams of fiber you eat.
-You can get the right amount of dietary fiber by following a healthy eating style.
-For example, adults who consume 2,000 calories per day can meet their dietary fiber needs by including the following servings of fruits, vegetables and whole grains:
+You can get the right amount of dietary fiber by following a healthy eating style that includes fruits, vegetables and whole grains.
+For example, adults who consume 2,000 calories per day can meet their dietary fiber needs by including the following servings:

 - 2 cups of fruit